watcol/barbel/README.md

 [![License](https://img.shields.io/crates/l/barbel)](https://github.com/watcol/barbel/blob/main/LICENSE)

 Barbel is a document generator framework.
-By using distributed templates called "renderer", you can easily create and maintain various type of documents, setting scripts, etc.
+By using distributed templates called "renderer", you can easily create and maintain various types of documents, setting scripts, etc.

 ## Features
 - For user